Your Personal Space

 Creating a Wiccan Altar

-In Wicca and other Earth-based religions, they can be the four traditional Elements, which can be aligned using the four cardinal points.
+In Wicca and Nature spirituality, the building blocks of your altar can be the four traditional Elements, which you can align using the four cardinal points.

 Here’s a basic altar layout example: